PR executive no longer works for IAC

 The “tweet heard round the world” was followed by the sound of a slamming door Saturday.

-Media company IAC has “parted ways” with company PR executive Justine Sacco over her tweet: “Going to Africa.
+Media company IAC “parted ways” Saturday with Sacco after the tweet, which read: “Going to Africa.
 Hope I don’t get AIDS.
 Just kidding.
 I’m white!”

 “The offensive comment does not reflect the views and values of IAC.
 We take this issue very seriously, and we have parted ways with the employee in question,” an IAC spokesman said in a statement.